 It is during this phase that pregnant women start to undergo physical and emotional changes.
 Increasing blood volume, fluctuations in hormone levels, and mental strains contribute to tension headaches.

 Migraines are more than just headaches.
 It is a severe headache that usually occurs on one side of the head.
 Migraines are characterized by throbbing pain.
 Many women who are prone to migraines or have a migraine history found that their migraines improved during pregnancy.

 Some women with a migraine history have fewer migraine attacks during pregnancy.
 In contrast, there are instances when many women did not experience any change in frequency and intensity of migraine headaches during pregnancy.

 Cluster headaches are rarely found among expecting mothers.
 It is distinguished by severe pain that appears suddenly around the eyes or temples.
 Cluster headaches typically occur at the same time each day.

 Sinus headaches are common among pregnant women.
 This is because they are prone to nasal congestion and runny nose, especially during early pregnancy.
 These are characterized by pain and pressure around eyes and cheeks, brow, and forehead.

 Headache pain may vary from person to person.
 Likewise, the signs of headaches vary with the type.
 Here are some common headache symptoms associated with the common type of headaches during pregnancy:

-Headaches during pregnancy have specific reasons behind it.
-Most women experience it during the first and third trimester.
+Headaches during pregnancy have specific reasons behind them.
+Most women experience it during the first and third trimesters.
 One of the reasons for having headaches is the hormonal changes in the body of a woman in the pregnancy period.
 Yet, there are other causes of headaches during pregnancy as well.
 Let’s have a look at them.

 During Pregnancy, you have to make sure you are catching enough sleep.
 Without proper sleep, you can face many problems during your pregnancy, including headaches.